AprilBrother/wiki.aprbrother/en/AB_BLE_Gateway_V4.md

 - Bluetooth Smart( BLE) is based on NRF52832
 - Bluetooth with on board PCB antenna
-- Bi-direction: Reads message advertised from BLE
+- Bi-direction: Reads message advertised from BLE devices
-  - devices and/or advertise command to BLE
-  - devices(not standard, by request)
 - 30M range in open space

 ## Wi-Fi